 Followers People follow manager by virtue of job description.
 People follow them on voluntary basis.
-Role A manager can continue in office till he performs his duties satisfactorily in congruence with organisational goals.
+Role continuation A manager can continue in office till he performs his duties satisfactorily in congruence with organisational goals.
 A leader can maintain his position only through day to day wishes of followers.
 Sanctions Manager has command over allocation and distribution of sanctions.
 A leader has command over different sanctions and related task records.
 These sanctions are essentially of informal nature.

-Check Your Progress Fi ll in the blanks: 1.
-Leaders are called 'linking pins' by 2.
-The leader gives orders which he insists shall be obeyed.
-3, skill involves specialised knowledge, analytical skill and a facility in the use of the tools and techniques of a specific discipline.
-4. and 1950. approach leadership studies were very common between 1930 5. is a man-made system of beliefs, faith and values.
-6. is a collegial style characterised by low task and high people orientation where the leader gives thoughtful attention to the needs of people.
+- 1. Leaders are called 'linking pins' by \\\\\ - 2.
+The \\\\\ leader gives orders which he insists shall be obeyed. - skill involves specialised knowledge, analytical skill and a facility in the use of the tools and techniques of a specific discipline. - approach leadership studies were very common between 1930 and 1950. - is a man-made system of beliefs, faith and values. - is a collegial style characterised by low task and high people orientation where the leader gives thoughtful attention to the needs of people.

 - Leadership is a process by which an individual influences the thoughts, attitudes, and behaviours of others. - Leaders set a direction for the rest of the group and help it to see what lies ahead.
 They help the team visualise what it might achieve and encourage as well as inspire the entire team to perform upto its true potential. - Without leadership a group degenerates into non-performers.
 That is why the practice of leadership is known to be a key business differentiator.
 In order to increase individual effectiveness, one must certainly possess good team skills coupled with great leadership qualities. - People working in business enterprises need leaders who could be instrumental in guiding the efforts of groups of workers to achieve the goals of both the individual and the organisation.
 Leadership is a process of influence on a group.
 Leadership is the ability of a manager to induce subordinates to work with confidence and zeal. - Leadership is a psychological process of influencing followers (subordinates) and providing guidance, directing and leading the people in an organisation towards attainment of the objectives of the enterprise.
-People working in an organisation need individuals (leaders) who could be instrumental in guiding the efforts of
+People working in an organisation need individuals (leaders) who could be instrumental in guiding the efforts of groups of workers to achieve goals and objectives of both the individuals and the organisation.